Fractional derivatives of local times for some Gaussian processes: Introduction

 After some preliminaries in Section 2, Section 3 is devoted to the proof of Theorem \ref{suf} and Section 4 is devoted to the proof of Theorem \ref{nes}.
-In Section 5 and Section 6 we prove some technical lemmas with the help of contour integration and give the proof of {\bf SLND} \eqref{slndp} for bi-fBm and sfBm.
+In Section 5 we prove some technical lemmas with the help of contour integration and in Section 6 we give the proof of {\bf SLND} \eqref{slndp} for bi-fBm and sfBm.
 Throughout this paper, if not mentioned otherwise, the letter $c$, with or without a subscript or superscript, denotes a generic positive finite constant whose exact value may change from line to line.
-We use $\Z$ to stand for the set of all integer and $\C$ the set of all complex numbers and for any $x,y\in\mathbb{R}^d$, and use $x\cdot y$ to denote the usual inner product, while $|x|=(\sum\limits^d_{i=1}|x_i|^2)^{1/2}$.
+We denote $\Z$ the set of all integer and $\C$ the set of all complex numbers.
+For any $x,y\in\mathbb{R}^d$, we denote $x\cdot y$ the usual inner product and $|x|=(\sum\limits^d_{i=1}|x_i|^2)^{1/2}$.
 Moreover, we denote